import ns_bench.base as base

 [docs] def parse_config(file_path): """ Reads a YAML config file and updates its values with any command-line arguments.
 Also checks if necessary configs for experiments are present.
 Args: file_path (str or Path): Path to the YAML configuration file.
 Returns: dict: The combined configuration dictionary. """ # Ensure file_path is a Path object file_path = Path(file_path) if not file_path.is_file(): raise FileNotFoundError(f"Configuration file '{file_path}' not found.") # Load configuration from the YAML file with open(file_path, "r") as file: config = yaml.safe_load(file) # Parse command-line arguments to override config values parser = argparse.ArgumentParser(description="Override configuration parameters.") for key, value in config.items(): # Dynamically add arguments based on the YAML keys arg_type = type(value) if value is not None else str parser.add_argument( f"--{key}", type=arg_type, help=f"Override {key} in config." ) # Parse command-line arguments args = parser.parse_args() # Update the config with provided command-line arguments for key in config.keys(): arg_value = getattr(args, key, None) if arg_value is not None: config[key] = arg_value # Check if necessary configs are present if "num_exp" not in config: config["num_exp"] = 1 warnings.warn("num_exp not found in config.
 Defaulting to 1.") if "results_dir" not in config: # results_dir = pathlib.Path(__file__).parent / 'results' # config['results_dir'] = results_dir # os.makedirs(results_dir, exist_ok=True) # warnings.warn("results_dir not found in config.
 Defaulting to 'results'.") raise ValueError( "results_dir not found in config.
 Please specify a results directory." ) if "experiment_name" not in config: config["experiment_name"] = ( f"experiment_{datetime.datetime.now().strftime('%Y%m%d_%H%M%S')}" ) warnings.warn( "experiment_name not found in config.
 Defaulting to current timestamp." ) if "logs_dir" not in config: # logsdir = pathlib.Path(__file__).parent / 'logs' # config['logsdir'] = logsdir # os.makedirs(logsdir, exist_ok=True) # warnings.warn("logsdir not found in config.
 Defaulting to 'logs'.") raise ValueError( "logs_dir not found in config.
 Please specify a logs directory." ) if "num_workers" not in config: config["num_workers"] = 1 warnings.warn("num_workers not found in config.
 Defaulting to 1.") return config

-[docs] def neural_network_checker(agent_device, obs): """ Helper function to check if model and inputs are on the same device """ if isinstance(obs, np.ndarray): obs = torch.from_numpy(obs).float() obs = obs.to(agent_device) return obs
+[docs] def neural_network_checker(agent_device, obs): """ Helper function to check if model and inputs are on the same device """ import torch if isinstance(obs, np.ndarray): obs = torch.from_numpy(obs).float() obs = obs.to(agent_device) return obs

 if __name__ == "__main__": test = n_choose_k(5, 2)